Registered Foreign Lawyers

 Your own professional rules must allow practice with solicitors in England and Wales.
 We will ask you to provide confirmation from your regulator that this is the case if we do not already hold that information.
-For a list of regulatory bodies that have given confirmation, see Professions approved by the SRA for registered foreign lawyer (RFL) status.

 Character and suitability

 We will require a certificate of good standing from each bar, law society or chamber of which you are a member (whether or not you are still practising as a member of that profession).
-This can be no more than three months old and should contain the following information:
+This must be no more than three months old and should contain the following information:

 - your date of admission

 - that you are of good character and repute